 When online, I'll see your words as text and can listen to your message.
 If you don't leave a message I will not call you back.

 - Vonaage Mobile App — If you have it too, you can call me app-to-app for free - just like talking on your phone.
 Again, this uses my GoogleVoice #.

 - Skype: DSShadovitz — but clearly identify yourself in your request.
 I also use Skype to call out to people in countries other than you the USA.

-- Last trip I also used Voxer but I'm not sure I'll use it again, just because I have too many methods at once.
+- In Central America I also used Voxer but it's not in my regular bag of tricks now, just because I have too many methods at once.